eniva/fpga-controls/README.md

 //  1.
 What to do when both Up & Down switches are on: FAVOR_ZERO, FAVOR_UP, FAVOR_DOWN
 //  2.
 What to do when both Left & Right switches are on: FAVOR_ZERO, FAVOR_LEFT, FAVOR_RIGHT
 //  3.
 Favored direction on pure diagonal inputs: DIR_HORIZONTAL, DIR_VERTICAL
-//  For more information, check out "controls_top.sv" enhanced4wayjoy #(FAVOR_ZERO, FAVOR_ZERO, DIR_HORIZONTAL) player1
+//  For detailed documentation, check out the comments in "./controls_top.sv". enhanced4wayjoy #(FAVOR_ZERO, FAVOR_ZERO, DIR_HORIZONTAL) player1
 (
     clk_sys,